cose-wg/HPKE/draft-ietf-cose-hpke.md

 HPKE in "base" mode requires little information to be exchanged between a sender and a recipient, namely

-* algorithm information (KDF id, AEAD id, and KEM id),
+* algorithm information (KEM id, KDF id, and AEAD id),
 * the encapsulated key structure, and
 * an identifier of the static recipient key.